 - Employ Smartphone Privacy Settings.
 CBS’s 60 Minutes demonstrated how easily hackers can break into a mobile phone or a mobile network and access personal information, including phone calls, texts, and pictures.
 Apple and Android phones have privacy settings that can be activated by their users.
 For those seeking more security, ZDNet, a CBS website focused on technology, recommended the best eight cell phones for maximum security.
 Those who are especially paranoid can rely on “burner” phones, which are prepaid phones used for a short while and then discarded.
 Remember the warning of John Hering, one of the hackers featured on “60 Minutes”: “We live in a world where we cannot trust the technology that we use.”

 - Use a Proxy Server or VPN on the Internet.
 Each computer has a unique Internet address that can be used to trace the location of the user.
 A proxy server acts as an intermediary between the computer in use and the Internet, increasing – but not eliminating – the difficulty of finding the user’s location when online.
 Free downloads of proxy programs are available on the Internet.
-Some users employ a virtual private network (VPN) – a group of remote computers linked together with encrypted communications – for security.
+Some users employ a virtual private network (VPN) through a company like VPN Unlimited – a group of remote computers linked together with encrypted communications – for security.
 Experts recommend a paid VPN service for maximum privacy.
 If you visit social networks, use a fake name and picture.
 Never open emails from someone you do not know.

 - Rely on Public Transportation.
 Owning and driving an automobile requires state-issued licenses, as well as various types of insurance, both of which make finding your location and movements easier to track.
 While technology like vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications make driving easier and safer, they also increase the vulnerability to being tracked.
 According to IEEE Spectrum, research using off-the-shelf equipment costing $550 was able to find the location of a target vehicle nearly half the time, and the technology for doing so is improving.